Educational resource on peptide research. Read our editorial standards →

 Read article

-Exosomes are one of the most researched topics in regenerative medicine — and one of the most misrepresented in the commercial market.
-Here's what the science actually covers, why the plant-derived vs MSC-derived distinction matters, and what the FDA's current 2026 stance means for buyers in research-peptide and regenerative-medicine contexts.
+Exosomes are one of the most researched topics in regenerative medicine, and one of the most misrepresented in the commercial market.
+This maps what the science actually covers, why the plant-derived vs MSC-derived distinction matters, and what the FDA's current 2026 stance means for buyers in research-peptide and regenerative-medicine contexts.

 Read article